header-banner-UKcovid19.jpg

 Global Response

-And it’s not just the UK food industries that are having to adapt to this crisis – inventive solutions are springing up around the world to connect producers with consumers: In Norway, farmers are using Facebook groups to sell their produce directly; across the United States, Netherlands and elsewhere, creative growers are offering drive-ins for consumers to buy goods.18 As time goes on, more UK produces may start to adopt creative responses like these.
+And it’s not just the UK food industries that are having to adapt to this crisis – inventive solutions are springing up around the world to connect producers with consumers: In Norway, farmers are using Facebook groups to sell their produce directly; across the United States, Netherlands and elsewhere, creative growers are offering drive-ins for consumers to buy goods.18 As time passes, more UK producers may adopt creative responses like these.

 Related articles